 Ten Fridays have required DACM practicums.
 You learn data analysis skills, reinforce your understanding of core course curriculum, and practice effective writing skills.
 Bring your laptop with an up-to-date installation of Microsoft 365 ProPlus.
 Also, bring pencils, erasers, your TCard, and the course aid sheets.
 Be prepared to actively work with others, do analyses, and write.
 Complete the assigned readings in the DACM Handbook ahead of time.
 You must attend with your ACORN section.
-(If you attend with the wrong section you cannot get credit for submitted work.)
-Accept your invitation to join the DACM Quercus site https://q.utoronto.ca/courses/326257: you will receive your invitation on September 15.
+Join the DACM Quercus site https://q.utoronto.ca/courses/371119: you will receive your invitation on September 13.